barclkat/partyparrot/README.md

 python partyparrot.py "HELLO" | pbcopy
 ```

+## Slack Formatting
+Use the `--slack` flag to prevent Slack from truncating leading spaces and ruining your art.

 ## Custom Emoji List

 Use the `-e` or `--emojis` flag to use a custom list of emojis.